CedarTough/Data-Structures-Final-Project/README.txt

 Unit Strength: sum of unit values (cost as proxy for level/strength).

-Gold Remaining: leftover coins add to the score (for saving strategies).
+Gold Remalgorithmning: leftover coins add to the score (for saving strategies).

-Synergy Bonus: if the roster has an uneven amount of melee and ranged units, try to even it out.
+Synergy Bonus: if the roster has an unequal amount of melee and ranged units, try to even it out.
+(In the future there will be way more synergies.
+However, I only chose
+               one synergy to keep the algorithm easier to follow.

 ----------------------------------------------------------------------------------------------------------------

-I took feedback from my proposal into my work because my proposal was poorly recieved (it almost dropped me a letter grade :/)
+I took feedback from my proposal into my work because my proposal was poorly received (it almost dropped me a letter grade :/)

 One good observation that I liked was that if one strategy buys weaker units + saves more gold and another buys stronger units + saves less, the total score could be the same.